Help us bring to life Maine’s first state-run service corps.

 |April/June 2022||Launch program|

-The program statute directs the committee to advise the Commission to ensure the program is focused on local leadership; suggest criteria for the selection of program fellows; encourage publicity of the program, particularly for recovery initiatives related COVID-19; and assist the Commission in monitoring progress of the program.
+The Maine Service Fellows statute directs the Committee to ensure the program is focused on local leadership; suggest criteria for the selection of program fellows; encourage publicity of the program, particularly for recovery initiatives related COVID-19; and assist the Commission in monitoring progress of the program.

 For more information